 As an artist or craft professional, developing a marketing plan to get the word out about your business will help you stay focused, and accomplish more.
 Without a plan, you're left jumping at marketing opportunities as the come along without assessing whether they are right for your business.
 A plan helps you create a smarter, more cohesive marketing strategy, determine your goals, develop a sketch of your target customer, plan how you're going to reach that customer, and build strategies to outshine your competition.

-Getting to know your customer will help you to focus your artist marketing plan and efforts on art marketing strategies that appeal to people who are most likely to buy your product.
+Getting to know your customer will help you to focus your artist marketing plan and efforts on strategies that appeal to people who are most likely to buy your product.

 Understanding the strengths and weaknesses of your main competitors as well as your own strengths and weaknesses will help you to determine how you will outshine your competition.